-Elder African-American women share healthy black cultural food traditions with the younger generations.
+Elder African-American women pass down their cultural food traditions to the younger generations.

 Today, only 7% of people from communities of color report eating five or more servings of fruits and vegetables daily, compared to 18% of whites.

 The resulting poor nutrition, combined with the other social determinants of health, means that our African-American neighbors have the highest rate of heart disease, hypertension, diabetes and obesity in Oregon.

 Each month we come together and use specialty crops such as collard greens, beans, broccoli, asparagus, cabbage, brussel sprouts, and squash, as well as foods that are not commonly eaten by families in the area.

 Our group of grandmas cook for the families and have them experience different varieties of vegetables and recipes based on our family traditions.

 Grandma’s Hands is a platform for Black grandmothers to share family recipes and food traditions with future generations.
 The program provides a bag of fresh produce grown by Black farmers and brings everyone together virtually to learn how to prepare the featured recipe together.

 “Grandma’s Hands have always been there to pick us up, lift us up, and guide us to the right path.” – Vanessa Chambers